Icheler/coExplore/README.md

   </tr>
 </table>

 This repository contains research code for the development of our novel multi-robot exploration algorithm built with ROS1 called coExplore.
 Throughout this README we go over the installation, configuration, packages and possibilities in augmentation of this repository.
+The paper can be found [here](https://arxiv.org/abs/2303.17459).
 If you use this code in your research please include this bibtex:
 ```
 @misc{scheler2023coexplore,
       title={coExplore: Combining multiple rankings for multi-robot exploration},